Download/suid/README.md

 ### Distributed but coordinated
 Suids are coordinated by a central server.
-The server hands out ID blocks, each of which allows an ID generator to generate up to 256 IDs without any further need for communication with the server.
+The server hands out ID blocks, each of which allows an ID generator to generate up to 32 IDs without any further need for communication with the server.
 It's implementation is inspired by [the mechanism Flickr uses](http://code.flickr.net/2010/02/08/ticket-servers-distributed-unique-primary-keys-on-the-cheap/) for generating their IDs.
-Flickr however serves IDs one at a time, whereas Suid servers hand out IDs in blocks of 256 to minimize network overhead and facilitate longer periods of offline usage.
+Flickr however serves IDs one at a time, whereas Suid servers hand out IDs in blocks of 32 to minimize network overhead and facilitate longer periods of offline usage.

 ### Short
-Suids fit in 53-bits, which means they can be treated as a native number in all major programming languages, including PHP and Javascript.
+Suids fit in 53-bits, which means they can be treated as a native integer number in all major programming languages, including PHP and Javascript.
 And because they are ordered, they start out *very* short and only grow longer as time goes by and more and more of them are issued.
 They will never become longer than 11 characters.
 Here is an example of the length of the ID as more and more IDs get issued: